Custom Cell Based Screening Kit for NHEJ: Allows Customer to Create a Cell Line Host for an NHEJ Reporter

 DNA Repair pathways in animal cells can be divided into two main categories: HR and NHEJ.
 HR or homologous recombination is a minor pathway but very important in protecting cells from genotoxicity.
 NHEJ, in contrast, is a prominent pathway in animal cells but is error prone in nature.
 A specific reporter based assay for NHEJ is valuable for anti-cancer drug discovery projects, learning more about the process of DNA repair and establishing intersecting pathways and druggable pathway targets.

-This kit contains reagents necessary to create a complete NHEJ reporter system in any animal cell line.
+The Custom Cell Based Screening Kit for NHEJ from TopoGEN contains reagents necessary to create a complete NHEJ reporter system in any animal cell line.
 It includes the NHEJ-GFP reporter with a selectable marker and a DS DNA cleavage nuclease to initiate DNA repair.
 Because GFP is a neutral gene reporter and not subject to selection, DNA repair can easily be examined and assayed by assessing the %GFP or GFP intensity in a population of cells.
 The system is mobile in that it can put into any cell lineage (or other species) to adapt to the investigators system of study.
-The kit also contains a control cell line (iHN-HeLa) that has the NHEJ-GFP reporter and a Tet-on promoter for I-Sce1.
+The kit optionally contains a control cell line (iHN-HeLa) that has the NHEJ-GFP reporter and a Tet-on promoter for I-Sce1.
 NHEJ is conveniently activated by simply adding doxycycline to the media.
 It serves as a control line and will help the investigator establish his own unique reporter line quickly and efficiently.